OSMa-Bench: Evaluating Open Semantic Mapping Under Varying Lighting Conditions: Methodology

 It is crucial to have standardized datasets for testing and evaluating different models and algorithms.
 However, due to the diversity of real-world scenes and scenarios, creating a comprehensive dataset that covers all possible variations and challenges is a complex task.
 To address this challenge, we designed an automated LLM/LVLM benchmarking pipeline (see Fig.~\ref{fig:full_pipeline}).
 Our proposed evaluation methodology encompasses multiple facets to thoroughly assess the performance of open semantic mapping methods.

-One of the ideas of this work is to analyze sensitivity of SOTA approaches to conditions modifications and identify what methods are most significantly impacted by these changes in terms of semantic segmentation and knowledge graph quality.
+One of the key ideas of this work is to analyze the sensitivity of SOTA approaches to condition modifications and to identify which methods are most significantly impacted by these changes in terms of semantic segmentation and knowledge graph quality.

-In particular, we introduce an approach for synthetically reproducing lighting conditions in simulation environment, e.g. placing the primary light source on the camera, introducing dynamic lighting varying along robot's path, and removing external light sources.
+In particular, we introduce an approach for synthetically reproducing lighting conditions in a simulation environment, such as placing the primary light source on the camera, introducing dynamic lighting that varies along the robot's path, and removing external light sources.
 Tweaking these parameters allows for the creation of a diverse set of customized scenes tailored to specific testing scenarios.
 For example, different times of day can be simulated by adjusting the lighting settings.

 Additionally, we vary robotic agent reference velocities and automatically generate movement trajectories within the scene, with random initialization of start and goal poses.
 This allows for the simulation of realistic agent behaviors and interactions with the environment and provides a more dynamic and challenging testing environment.